Make every step count for your community.

 Once registered, you will receive two confirmation emails:

-- An email for your race entry – Transaction Receipt – with confirmation number
+- An email for your virtual race entry – Transaction Receipt – with confirmation number

 - An email with link to access your personal fundraising page.